 Chief Smith is currently an adjunct professor with Tarleton State University at the Midlothian campus.
 He generally teaches one course per semester.
 He has taught several courses to include "Law Enforcement Ethics", "Criminal Justice Problems", "Criminal Justice Supervision and Management", and "Crime, Justice and Social Diversity".

-Sergeant Harp currently oversees the hiring process, manages department in-service training, researches and develops policy, administers grants, oversees fleet and facility maintenance, and conducts internal affairs investigations.
+Commander Regan currently oversees the hiring process, manages department in-service training, researches and develops policy, administers grants, oversees fleet and facility maintenance, and conducts internal affairs investigations.